 How Can I Prevent My Shingles From Fading?

 The most important thing you can do to prevent your roof from changing color is to choose high-quality shingles from an established manufacturer.
-This makes fading less likely and makes it easier to match and replace when needed.
-Today’s higher-end composite shingles tend to resist fading better than asphalt, so consider that when you’re installing a roof or looking for a new home.
+This makes fading less likely and more straightforward to match and replace when needed.
+Today’s higher-end composite shingles resist fading better than asphalt, so consider that when installing a roof or looking for a new home.
 Using a qualified and experienced contractor for installation can help you get the best materials for your home and climate and help you navigate repair when necessary.

 How Can I Blend Existing and Replacement Shingles?

-- If you’re having trouble getting a good match, replacing a section of the roof is an option.
+- Consider Partial Replacement: If you’re having trouble getting a good match, replacing a section of the roof is an option.
 Partial replacement is less expensive than replacing the whole roof but doesn’t create the same spotty look that patch repairs can.

 Missing Shingles: Should I Replace the Whole Roof?

-In some cases, especially with an older roof, matching shingles can be close to impossible.
+In some cases, matching shingles can be nearly impossible, especially with an older roof.
 An uneven patch job can decrease resale value and start a negative cycle of repair and replacement with a hodgepodge of shingles of different ages.
 If you have an older roof and structural issues beyond a few missing shingles, a weather event may be the right reason to go ahead and replace that roof.
 Of course, for many of us, the decision depends on what our insurance company is willing to cover.

 Will My Insurance Cover a Full Replacement for Missing Shingles?

-Should insurance cover a full roof replacement if matching shingles aren’t available?
-That question has been the subject of debate in the roofing and insurance communities and fodder for more than a few legal disputes.
+Should insurance cover a complete roof replacement if matching shingles aren’t available?
+That question has been debated in the roofing and insurance communities and has been the fodder for more than a few legal disputes.

-In most cases, insurers are required to replace missing shingles with “same quality materials,” but that doesn’t necessarily mean they have to be the same color.
-Experts also note that if your shingles are discontinued, you may have a better case for a full replacement.
+In most cases, insurers must replace missing shingles with “same quality materials,” but that doesn’t necessarily mean they must be the same color.
+Experts also note that if your shingles are discontinued, you may have a better case for a complete replacement.
 Here are a few steps you can take to be proactive:

-- Reread your insurance policy before damage occurs to get a handle on what your options are if shingles are lost.
+- Review Your Policy: Reread your insurance policy before damage occurs to understand your options if shingles are lost.

-- Some policies are now covering full roof replacement in the case of partial damage, so it pays to shop around when looking for homeowner’s insurance.
+- Shop Around: Some policies now cover full roof replacement in the case of partial damage, so it pays to shop around when looking for homeowner’s insurance.

-- Finally, grab a photo of your roof now for a before-and-after comparison following a weather event.
+- Document Your Roof: Finally, grab a photo of your roof now for a before-and-after comparison following a weather event.

 Missing Shingles?
 DryHome Has You Covered